AnuragSharma5893/Sales_forcasting-Data_enrichment/README.md

 During the Project, we will see:
 1. How to efficiently use popular python libraries like pandas
-2. How to use chatboost
+2. How to use catboost
 3. How to enrich data with Upgini
 4. Import of data enrichment
-5. What are SHAP value
+5. What are SHAP values
 6. What are SMAPE values
 7. How to split time-series datasets into training and testing sets
 8. How to train and test models.